rsizem2/30-days-of-ml/README.md

 My final submission involved stacking 4 of my best performing LightGBM models with 2 of my best XGBoost models which is outlined in the `Model Stacking.ipynb` notebook.
 Unfortunately, I ran out of time and didn't get to explore stacking as much as I would have liked to so my first stacked model was also my last submission but this was still a good learning experience.

-## Files

-* data -  original competition data files
-  * sample_submission.csv - example competition submission file
-  * test.csv - the test set on which our model will be evaluated
-  * train.csv - the training data for our model
-* output - pickled output from optuna and XGBoost predictions downloaded from Kaggle
+* `output` directory - pickled output from optuna and XGBoost predictions downloaded from Kaggle
-* submissions - final predictions
+* `submissions` directory - final predictions in the correct format
-* lightgbm_search.py - script for doing a hyperparameter search using optuna
+* `lightgbm_search.py` - script for doing a hyperparameter search using optuna
-* Model Stacking.ipynb - notebook for stacking XGBoost and LightGBM models
+* `Model Stacking.ipynb` - notebook for stacking XGBoost and LightGBM models
-* Optuna Visualizations.ipynb - notebook for evaluating optuna results
+* `Optuna Visualizations.ipynb` - notebook for evaluating optuna results